|

 Interim Results |

-Safety: There were 14 adverse events, including 3 serious adverse events, reported for the pediatric cohort and 17, including 3 serious adverse events, for the adult cohort.
-All but 2 adverse events were resolved.
-All events were categorized as not related to the treatments.
-Effectiveness: The proportion of pediatric patients in complete or partial remission ranged from 53.3% at 1 month follow-up to 80% at 24 months follow-up.
-The proportion of adult patients in complete or partial remission ranged from 30% at 1 month follow-up to 0% at 24 months.
-However, the small number of patients being followed makes it impossible to evaluate the effectiveness in adults at this time.
+Safety: Among pediatric patients, there were 8 adverse events including 4 serious adverse events reported.
+Among adult patients, 17 adverse events including 1 serious adverse event were reported.
+All events were deemed not related to the treatment.
+Effectiveness: The proportion of pediatric patients in complete or partial remission ranged from 53.3% (8/15) at 1 month follow-up to 80% (4/5) at 24 months follow-up.
+The proportion of adult patients in complete or partial remission ranged from 27% (3/11) at 1 month follow-up to 0% (0/2) at 24 months.
+However, the small number of pediatric and adult patients, particularly at the later follow-up visits, make it difficult to get a stable estimate of device effectiveness at this time.

 |